 If you’re already doing monthly recurring work for a client, but on an hourly basis, we recommend averaging out their annual bill over the course of the year and then lowering it.
 The client will appreciate a discount, but because you’re using technology to do the bulk of the work, the firm is still coming out ahead.
 Even when we build in the cost of the applications, you are still making more of a profit on that work.

 One of the biggest concerns your clients have is the inability to know what their accounting services will cost from month to month.
 By moving from hourly billing to a fixed monthly fee, your clients will be able to plan their cash flow.
 (Another benefit to you: you get to plan your cash flow as well.)

 Many firms find managing the scope of the monthly service a challenge.
 Having a clear service level agreement will establish what services the monthly fee will cover.
 If your client adds another bank account or credit line, for instance, you can adjust the scope of the SLA at that point.

 What’s keeping your clients up at night?

-Is your client an entrepreneur who’s spending a lot of time traveling and they need a system that allows them to run their business from anywhere in the world?
+Is your client an entrepreneur who’s spending a lot of time travelling and they need a system that allows them to run their business from anywhere in the world?

 Is your client one who needs to pivot at a moment’s notice, always needing to know exactly where their business stands when they need to make a decision?

-Most of your clients, if not all, want to know what’s happening in their business in real time.
+Most of your clients, if not all, want to know what’s happening in their business in real-time.
 They can’t afford to wait until you’ve finished the month’s books before they can make a decision for their business.
-And they certainly don’t want to look backward to see what could have been.
+And they certainly don’t want to look back to see what could have been.